deansher/aider/design_docs/support_o3/plan_support_o3.md

 #### Requirements

-1. Add support for converting system messages to developer messages
+1. Add support for converting system messages to user/assistant message pairs
-2. Handle this conversion at the lowest possible level
+2. Follow the pattern used already for Anthropic messages
-3. Maintain compatibility with existing code
+3. Maintain compatibility with existing code above the layer in which the conversion is done
 4. Ensure proper test coverage

 #### Implementation Steps